 In Table 2 we present a summary of what teachers reported in interviews to be the necessary teaching skills for an adequate administration course, their main challenges and difficulties found.
-Table 2 Necessary Skills.
-Challenges and Main Difficulties for Teachers

-Table 2 Recessary Skins, Chanenges and Main Difficulties for reachers Necessary skills for teachers Challenges Main difficulties Must have domain of the technical knowledge; Must have good communication; Must be in continuous update; Must have commitment with students and institution; Must have some practical experience regarding the subject they are teaching.
+Necessary skills for teachers Challenges Main difficulties Must have domain of - the technical knowledge; Must have good communication; - Must be in continuous update; - Must have commitment with - students and institution; Must have some practical experience regarding the subject they are teaching.
 Carrying out activities in the classroom that relate theory and practice Organizing events with professionals Constantly improve the teaching didactics Being able to attract students attentions to classes Low qualifications of new students Little investment in technology by educational institutions Lack of resources for the training of docents Classes with many students, which makes it difficult to learn (some teachers have reported having more than 70 students per class).